-walSegmentSize: When walSegmentSize is set to a value, CNP passes it to the --wal-segsize option in initdb (default: not set - defined by PostgreSQL as 16 megabytes).
+walSegmentSize : When walSegmentSize is set to a value, EDB Postgres for Kubernetes passes it to the --wal-segsize option in initdb (default: not set - defined by PostgreSQL as 16 megabytes).

-The only two locale options that EDB Postgres for Kubernetes implements during the initdb bootstrap refer to the LC_COLLATE and LC_TYPE subcategories.
-The remaining locale subcategories can be configured directly in the PostgreSQL configuration, using the lc_messages, lc_monetary, lc_numeric, and lc_time parameters.
+The only two locale options that EDB Postgres for Kubernetes implements during the initdb bootstrap refer to the LC\COLLATE and LC\TYPE subcategories.
+The remaining locale subcategories can be configured directly in the PostgreSQL configuration, using the lc\messages, lc\monetary, lc\numeric, and lc\time parameters.

-The following example enables data checksums and sets the default encoding to ${\tt LATIN1}$:
+The following example enables data checksums and sets the default encoding to LATIN1:

 '''

 apiVersion: postgresql.k8s.enterprisedb.io/v1

 kind: Cluster

 metadata:

 name: cluster-exampleinitdb

 spec:

 instances: 3

 bootstrap:

-initdb:
+initdh:

 database:

 app

 owner:

 app

 dataChecksums: true

 encoding: 'LATIN1'

 storage:

 size:

-1Gi

 '''

 EDB Postgres for Kubernetes supports another way to customize the behavior of the initdb invocation, using the options subsection.
 However, given that there are options that can break the behavior of the operator (such as --auth or -d), this technique is deprecated and will be removed from future versions of the API.